ehrenbrav/nestcamDIY/README.md

 ## 6. Camera Choice

-At this point, there are two camera options that make the most sense for this project:
+There are two camera options that make the most sense for this project, both listed in the Bill of Materials:

-- the **Arducam for Raspberry Pi Camera Module 3, 12MP IMX708 75° Autofocus NoIR Pi Camera V3**
+- The **Arducam for Raspberry Pi Camera Module 3, 12MP IMX708 75° Autofocus NoIR Pi Camera V3**
-- the **Waveshare IMX462 2MP IR-CUT Camera**
+- The **Waveshare IMX462 2MP IR-CUT Camera**

 Both can work well with NestCamDIY because the infrared illumination in this project comes from **separate external IR LEDs** that are controlled by the Pi.
 That matters because it avoids a major power-budget problem seen on some other camera boards: built-in IR lights that switch on automatically and draw power whether you want them or not.
 With the two cameras discussed here, the IR lighting is under your control.